lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 In this post, I'm going to assume you have some experience with Corda but if you do need some extra information on the subject I recommend reading through my previous posts: [What is Corda](https://lankydanblog.com/2018/06/05/what-is-corda/) and [Developing with Corda](https://lankydanblog.com/2018/06/05/developing-with-corda/).
 Furthermore, I also suggest taking a look at [Doing stuff with Spring WebFlux](https://lankydanblog.com/2018/03/15/doing-stuff-with-spring-webflux/) as an introduction to WebFlux.

 The `3.2` Open Source version of Corda will be used for the contents of this tutorial.
-I actually started writing this post based on `3.1` but the newer version was released during this time...
+I actually started writing this post based on `3.1` but the newer version was released during this time.
+Due to this there are a few comments based on moving between these versions.

 We will also be implementing everything in Kotlin but the contents of this post can be implemented in Java as well.